 Niseko is a great resort for families.
 There are many ski schools with English speaking instructors and the signs around the resort and village are all in English.
 In contrast to the family scene, Niseko has also gained a reputation as a popular destination for young travellers (mainly Aussies) who come here to drink hard, be loud and play up.
 Fortunately this problem seems to be fading - most likely because of the rising prices of accommodation and more upscale environment.

 Niseko is huge compared with other Japanese resorts.
 It’s actually made up of Four resorts that are spread across the ridges of Mt An’nupuri (altitude 1308m).
 An’nupuri, Niseko Village (formerly Higashiyama), Hirafu and Hanazono ski resorts are all connected by shuttle buses at the bottom or by lifts at the top, and can all be skied on one ticket – called Niseko United.
 Moiwa is the fifth very small resort that's not included on the pass, but still worth a day or two (partiuclarly if you want to ski the side country).

 There is so much varied terrain that it’s impossible to get bored, even if you’re an advanced skier.
 While there isn’t so much in the way of steep skiing like many of the European or American resorts, there’s still a lot to keep you challenged – including tree skiing – which is allowed in most areas.
 We’re confident that expert skiers won’t complain after they’ve had a go skiing Jap-Pow through the Beech trees – it’s real hero skiing and an experience like nothing else.
-There are plenty of steep pitches, though most of them will require a traverse out along a path or cat track to get back to the lift.
+There are some steep pitches, though most of them will require a traverse out along a path or cat track to get back to the lift.

 Meanwhile, there’s an abundance of intermediate skiing and good areas for beginners, with lots of easy slopes and lifts and a few kids’ snow parks.
 Beginners will have to use shuttle buses (rather than the lifts) if they want to move between the resorts.